DataDog/datadog-agent/docs/dev/checks/python/check_api.md

 - `name`: the name of the check.
 - `_init_config`: the init_config section of the configuration.
-- `instances`: a one-element list containing the instance options from the configuration file (to be backwards compatible we agent5 checks we have to pass a list here).
+- `instances`: a one-element list containing the instance options from the configuration file (to be backwards compatible with agent5 checks we have to pass a list here).

 ## Running subprocesses